 We want to employ the cone transfer \cite[Def.
 5.6]{Bunke:2025aa}

-To this end we must assume that $ \cO^{\infty}(P_{U}(X_{>n_{0}}))$ has finite asymptotic dimension.
+To this end, we must assume that $ \cO^{\infty}(P_{U}(X_{>n_{0}}))$ has finite asymptotic dimension.

 The inclusion of the zero skeleton induces a coarse equivalence $(X_{> n_{0}})_{U}\to P_{U}(X_{>n_{0}})$.
 By Assumption \ref{retgtrtbvgfdbgfd}.\ref{gkpwerferfwfref} we can assume, after enlarging $V$ and $n_{0}$ correspondingly so that \eqref{t34rw3fw} is still a uniform $G$-covering, that $(X_{>n_{0}})_{U}$ has finite asymptotic dimension.
-In this case $P_{U}(X_{>n_{0}})$ also has finite asymptotic dimension.
+In this case, $P_{U}(X_{>n_{0}})$ also has finite asymptotic dimension.

-\begin{rem} If $P_{V}(Y_{>n_{0}})$ and hence hence $P_{U}(X_{>n_{0}})$ would be finite-dimensional, then $ \cO^{\infty}(P_{U}(X_{>n_{0}}))$ has finite asymptotic dimension by \cite[Cor.
+\begin{rem} If $P_{V}(Y_{>n_{0}})$ and hence $P_{U}(X_{>n_{0}})$ were finite-dimensional, then $ \cO^{\infty}(P_{U}(X_{>n_{0}}))$ has finite asymptotic dimension by \cite[Cor.
 4.10]{Bunke:2025aa}.
-This is the case if $Y$ has strongly bounded geometry in the sense that for every entourage $V$ we have $\sup_{y\in Y} |V[y]|<\infty$.
-This happens e.g. in the case of Higson's counter example to the coarse Baum-Connes conjecture, see \cite[Sec.
+This is the case if $Y$ has strongly bounded geometry in the sense that for every entourage $V$, we have $\sup_{y\in Y} |V[y]|<\infty$.
+This happens e.g. in the case of Higson's counter example to the coarse Baum-Connes conjecture; see \cite[Sec.
 12]{Bunke:2025aa} for details.
 But in the present paper we only assume bounded geometry and therefore need a workaround. \hB \end{rem}

-\begin{construction} {\em In this construction $Y$ can be any bornological coarse space with a symmetric entourage $V$.
+\begin{construction} {\em In this construction, $Y$ can be any bornological coarse space with a symmetric entourage $V$.
 We can choose a maximal $V$-discrete subset $Z$ of $Y$.
 Then we have $\bigcup_{z\in Z} V^{2}[z]=Y$.
-We then construct a triangle which commutes up to a uniform homotopy:
+We then construct a triangle that commutes up to a uniform homotopy: